vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 *

-*** See this System refuted by all the Three Acāryas, Šankarā, Rāmānuja and Madhva, in the Vedanta-Sätras: Patyur asamañjas syāt [IL 2.
+*** See this System refuted by all the Three Acāryas, Śankarā, Rāmānuja and Madhva, in the Vedanta-Sätras: Patyur asamañjas syāt [IL 2.
 35] and elsewhere.
-That Rāmānuja based his Commen- taries on Brahma-sūtras on Šrikantha's model, as is supposed by later Šaiva Schools is refuted by Ap- paya-Dikshita (a Šaiva himself) in his work, Šivarka- mani-dipika.
-Vallabha in his A-bhashya accuses Šaivacaryas of plagiarism from Ramanuja [Pp: 48 and 1403 passim).
+That Rāmānuja based his Commen- taries on Brahma-sūtras on Śrikantha's model, as is supposed by later Śaiva Schools is refuted by Ap- paya-Dikshita (a Śaiva himself) in his work, Śivarka- mani-dipika.
+Vallabha in his A-bhashya accuses Śaivacaryas of plagiarism from Ramanuja [Pp: 48 and 1403 passim).

-ADVENT VIII.

-THE SOUL (Jiva).
+## THE SOUL (Jīva)

 The (category) Soul or Jiva will now be ex- plained.
 The characteristics common to Soul and God are: Interiority (pratyaktva), Cognos- citiveness (cetanatva), Spiritness (ātmatva), and Agency (kartṛtva).